adapter-hub/website/posts/2021/04/adapters-for-bart-and-gpt2.md

 </table>

-The fully finetuned GPT-2 model is trained for 4 epochs with a learning rate 0f 1e-4.
+The fully finetuned GPT-2 model is trained for 4 epochs with a learning rate of 1e-4.
 The adapters are trained for 10 epochs with a learning rate of 1e-4.

 <table>
 <tr>